goodhood-eu/goodhood/packages/map/README.md

     {/* Hide attribution */}
     noAttribution={true}

+    {/* Text to display when WebGL is not supported by browser */}
+    webGLError="WebGL is not supported"

     {/* Fired when map styles are loaded.
 Takes map as an argument */}
     onLoad={(map) => { alert('Loaded') }}
   >